siamaksade/che-jdk-recipes/README.md

-# Eclipse Che Cloud Native Recipe
+# CodeReady Workspaces Cloud Native Recipe

-This Eclipse Che recipe contains JDK 8, OpenShift CLI, Openshift DO and Ansible.
+This CodeReady recipe contains JDK 8, OpenShift CLI, Openshift DO and Ansible.

 This recipe is available as a docker image on Docker Hub: https://hub.docker.com/r/mcouliba/che-cloud-native/